pauloargenal/flex-living/DOCUMENTATION.md

 ## Areas For Improvement

-- To persist approvals in production, integrate a database.
+- Update JSON storage to persist approvals in production, integrate a database.
 - Server side logic to code split and make it more robust

 ---